Strategic Inquiry is relentlessly focused on student learning.

 At the District level:

 Strategic inquiry helped turn around New York City’s struggling Renewal high schools between 2014 and 2016.
 According to an independent evaluation conducted by a research team at Columbia University’s Teachers College, Strategic Inquiry improved student performance and shifted school culture.
-This was especially notable, the researchers found, given that it was implemented in a relatively low-cost train-the-trainer fashion and that results were observed during the third year of what was originally designed as a five year effort.
+This was especially notable, the researchers found, given that it was implemented in a relatively low-cost train-the-facilitator fashion and that results were observed during the third year of what was originally designed as a five year effort.

 - Students in schools that adopted Strategic Inquiry were almost two and a half times more likely to be on track to graduate and less than half as likely to be off track to graduate compared to students in non-SI schools.

-- The train-the-trainer model was associated with similar outcomes to earlier, more costly iterations of the program, strongly suggesting that the more efficient version of the model adopted in Renewal schools was equally effective in shifting school culture and improving student performance at scale in struggling schools.
+- The train-the-facilitator model was associated with similar outcomes to earlier, more costly iterations of the program, strongly suggesting that the more efficient version of the model adopted in Renewal schools was equally effective in shifting school culture and improving student performance at scale in struggling schools.

 - Strategic Inquiry was associated with improvements in student engagement, particularly for special education and English language learning students.